Single Origin: Ethiopia

 Ethiopian coffee is legendary for a number of reasons, many of which contribute to its taste.
 Our current Ethiopian, for example, was hand-picked and processed using a washed method.
 This means the coffee cherry has its outer fruit-layer removed though a water-based fermentation and some scrubbing.

 This process contributes to the clarity of flavor present in the cup.
 If you try our Ethiopian, you’ll find that its flavor exists somewhere in between cleanliness and complexity.

 Its jasmine aroma arrives subtlety while its notes of lemon-lime politely make their way in.

 The alternate to this would be naturally processed coffees, like our Honduras, which aren’t so polite; punching you in the face with fruit-forward flavor.

 Once the beans are processed and packaged, they begin their journey to Tallahassee where we do the rest.
 Depending on the story the coffee tells us when it arrives, we respond accordingly.

-Each of our coffees is unique.
+Each of our single origin coffees is unique.
 Each one has a story to tell, and each one has earned its place on our shelf.
 Don’t take our word for it, come by and try one for yourself!